ryanrhymes/owl_guide/book/apidoc/owl_dense_ndarray_generic.rst

-Owl.Dense.Ndarray.Generic
+Dense.Ndarray.Generic
 ===============================================================================

 This document is auto-generated for Owl's APIs.
-#311 functions have been extracted.
+#352 functions have been extracted.
-timestamp:1517589099
+timestamp:1517599929

 .. code-block:: ocaml